 A generalized full vertex algebra is, roughly, an $H$-graded vector space $\Om=\bigoplus_{\al \in H}\Om^\al$ equipped with a linear map

-where $H$ is a finite dimensional vector space equipped with a non-degenerate symmetric bilinear form.
-The key point is that we allow the correlation function for $\al_i\in H$ and $a_i \in \Om^{\al_i}$ to have a $U(1)$-monodromy of the form $\exp(2\pi (\al_i,\al_j))$ under the interchange of states $a_i$ and $a_j$ (for the precise definition see Section \ref{sec_generalized}).
-Importantly, if the monodromy is trivial, then a generalized full vertex algebra is a full vertex algebra (Lemma \ref{even_omega}).
+where $H$ is a finite-dimensional vector space equipped with a non-degenerate symmetric bilinear form.
+The critical point is that we allow the correlation function for $\al_i\in H$ and $a_i \in \Om^{\al_i}$ to have a $U(1)$-monodromy of the form $\exp(2\pi (\al_i,\al_j))$ under the interchange of states $a_i$ and $a_j$ (for the precise definition, see Section \ref{sec_generalized}).
+If the monodromy is trivial, then a generalized full vertex algebra is a full vertex algebra (Lemma \ref{even_omega}).

 Thus, a fundamental question is whether it is possible to cancel the monodromy for a given generalized full vertex algebra.
 The answer is yes.
 Let $\Om$ be a generalized full vertex algebra graded by $H$ and $P(H)$ the set of projections $p \in \End H$ such that the subspaces $\ker p$ and $\ker (1-p)$ is orthogonal.
-Then, for each $p \in P(H)$, we can construct a full vertex algebra by canceling the monodromy (Theorem \ref{construction}).
+Then, we can construct a full vertex algebra for each $p \in P(H)$ by canceling the monodromy (Theorem \ref{construction}).
 In fact, we have a family of full $\mathcal{H}$-vertex algebras parametrized by $P(H)$.
-Each element of $P(H)$ determines the charge of the decomposition (\ref{eq_decomposition}).
+Each element of $P(H)$ determines the charge of the decomposition \eqref{eq_decomposition}.

 Before stating the main result, we explain how the $U(1)$-monodromies on the vacuum space appear.
 Let $(F,H,p)$ be a full $\mathcal{H}$-vertex algebra and $\al_1,\al_2 \in H$.
 Then, the conformal block (or the correlation function) of the affine Heisenberg full vertex algebra $M_{H,p}$ labeled by $\al_1,\al_2$ is of the form